pgRouting/workshop/docs/chapters/wrapper.rst

 Route between lat/lon points and return ordered geometry with heading
 -------------------------------------------------------------------------------

-The following function takes lat/lon points as input parameters and returns a route that can be displayed in Quantum GIS or WMS services such as Mapserver and Geoserver:
+The following function takes lat/lon points as input parameters and returns a route that can be displayed in QGIS or WMS services such as Mapserver and Geoserver:

 .. rubric:: Input parameters